Knitting Supplies: Detailed List of Products for the Beginner Knitter

 An example of knitting using plastic needles

 Plastic or Acrylic knitting needles also have advantages.
-They are very affordable
+They are very affordable.

 They are neither slippery nor too sticky, which means your yarn will slip easily over the needles.
 This is a good thing for beginners or anyone learning to knit.
-These are the type of needle you will find most frequently in knitting kits for children.
+These are the type of needles you will find most frequently in knitting kits for children.
 Less sticky than bamboo and less slippery than metal, the smooth surface of plastic lets your yarn glide smoothly.
-This feature is useful for anyone learning to knit.
+This feature is helpful for anyone learning to knit.

-You’ll find plastic needles in straight, circular, or double pointed designs,
+You’ll find plastic needles in straight, circular, or double-pointed designs,

-Knitting Needle Kits
+Knitting Needle Sets

 Interchangeable circular needle kit

-Double Pointed Knitting Needle Kit
+Double Pointed Knitting Needles

-Knitting Supplies: Ruler or Tape Measure
+Ruler or Tape Measure

 Scissors or Yarn Snips